-The Taito-Finlandia prize has been awarded to Marianne Huotari.
-The award recognizes excellence in the arts and crafts, and is awarded annually at the Finnish Craft and Design fair.
-Read the announcement from the Tampere Fair.
+The Taito-Finlandia Prize has been awarded to Marianne Huotari.
+The award recognizes excellence in the arts and crafts.
+Read the full announcement from the Tampere Fair.

 Kirsi Kivivirta and Bente Skjøttgaard's exhibition has been featured in Ceramics Now.